Azure/azure-sdk-for-python/sdk/identity/azure-identity/Troubleshoot.md

 ### Create a new service principal

-If you're looking to create a new service principal and would like to use that, then follow tne instructions [here](https://docs.microsoft.com/cli/azure/create-an-azure-service-principal-azure-cli) to create a new service principal.
+If you're looking to create and use a new service principal, please follow the instructions [here](https://docs.microsoft.com/cli/azure/create-an-azure-service-principal-azure-cli) to create a new service principal.

 ## Troubleshooting Managed Identity Authentication Issues